CrisanSergiu98/food-recipes/README.md

 - [Endpoints](Endpoints.md)

 ## Future Enhancements
+- Add Domain Events
 - Implement user authentication and authorization.
 - Add more detailed error handling and logging.
-- Expand the Persistence layer with actual data access.
 - Integrate with external APIs for additional data sources.
 - Develop a front-end application to interact with the API.
+- Expand the Persistence layer with actual data access.